-The best online programs instead allow you to earn an education masters over 16 to 24 months while studying part-time.
-A shortish part-time masters is made possible by accelerated learning.
+The best online programs instead allow you to earn a degree over 16 to 24 months while studying part-time.
+A shortish part-time program is made possible by accelerated learning.

 - Distance learning courses are made available continuously, including over the summer months.
-Students complete a subject every 2 months.
+Education students complete a subject every 2 months.

-- An 8-subject master's degree may be achieved in 8 x 2 months, which is 16 months.
+- An 8-subject degree may be achieved in 8 x 2 months, which is 16 months.

 The accelerated, part-time arrangement is generally considered better than a 1-year online course.
 The degree is 16 months or more but you only have to do one subject at a time.

-Learning outcomes from a Master's in Education online depend on the program and your chosen area of specialisation.
+Learning outcomes depend on the program and your chosen area of specialisation.
 M.Ed. programmes are a blend of core subjects and electives, with groups of electives forming majors.
-Broadly, however, you can expect the following learning outcomes.
+Broadly, however, you can expect to achieve the following.

 You'll gain specialist knowledge in your chosen field of specialisation.
 That could be in areas such as school counselling, leadership, cultural awareness, enhancing student welfare, and strategies for organisational learning.